felixfbecker/merkel/README.md

 If not, then this is not possible without using the ability to run old migrations.

-## Programatic usage
+## Programmatic usage

-You can use merkel programatically, for example in your favourite task runner.
+You can use merkel programmatically, for example in your favourite task runner.
 API documentation is available [here](http://merkel.surge.sh/).

 TypeScript definitions are included.